 “We think that a platform where people [are] able to do what they want to do is important,” says cofounder Chris Yonker.
-“We want to have a hospitality-driven performance space because we think that‘s something that Atlanta needs.
+“We want to have a hospitality-driven performance space because we think that‘s something Atlanta needs.
 We’re all artists and musicians too, and we’re trying to build something that we would like to see.”

 The warehouse will serve as a music and performing arts venue, featuring a wide range of programming.
 The venue will be fully integrated with a recording studio that will provide artists with recordings of live performances or studio sessions.
 The first two floors of the water tower will be converted into a coffee and cocktail bar with regular business hours, while the upper levels will serve as office space for Mammal employees.

 The exhibit will run April 13–May 5, with morning, afternoon and evening entry times available.
-The Mammal Gallery’s bar and coffee shop will be open during the exhibit, and sales will directly benefit fundraising for the venue.
-More information and tickets for the exhibit can be found on the Otherworld Encounter website.
+The Mammal Gallery’s bar and coffee shop will be open during the exhibit, and sales will raise funds for the venue.
+More information and tickets to the exhibit can be found on the Otherworld Encounter website.
 Stay tuned for more information on the new Mammal Gallery.
 ArtsATL will have a follow-up story later this week.